baiyueh/PANINIpy/Documentation/Papers/community_regionalization.rst

 If you use this algorithm in your work, please cite:

-S. Morel-Balbi and A. Kirkley*, Urban Boundary Delineation from Commuting Data with Bayesian Stochastic Blockmodeling: Scale, Contiguity, and Hierarchy.
+S. Morel-Balbi and A. Kirkley, Urban Boundary Delineation from Commuting Data with Bayesian Stochastic Blockmodeling: Scale, Contiguity, and Hierarchy.
 Preprint arXiv:2405.04911 (2024).
 Paper: https://arxiv.org/abs/2405.04911